 Health Benefits of Lentils

-Lentils are an excellent source of B vitamins, iron, magnesium, potassium and zinc.
+They are an excellent source of B vitamins, iron, magnesium, potassium, and zinc.
 They’re also a great source of plant-based protein and fiber.
 Try adding them to your diet.

 How to Store Cooked Lentils

-The bay leaf and herbs add that extra savory flavor that make this dish hearty and delicious!
+The bay leaf and herbs add that extra savory flavor that makes this dish hearty and delicious!

 From my Cucina (kitchen) to your table!